goto40/cpp_with_webui/README.md

   });
 ```

+## Use Case (what is this good for?)

+When implementing a network-only processing software (data-in, data-out), you can provide an easy to use command API with a nice UI to control you software and to interact with it.

+You could also do some number crunching in C++ and provide a network API for a software written in another language (like Typescript, Java, C# or Python) implementing the computationally less critical logic.

 ## Details

 The manual fronend code is about 120 LOC (including HTML and CSS via Svelte).
 The C++ code about 90 LOC.